MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/security-copilot-in-microsoft-365-defender.md

 - Microsoft 365 Defender

 The Microsoft Security Copilot in Microsoft 365 Defender Early Access Program is an invitation-only, paid preview.
 If your organization is interested in this program, work with your Microsoft account manager to learn more about nominations for a potential invite.
-To learn more about this program, see the announcement of the Security Copilot Early Access Program.
+To learn more about this program, see the [Security Copilot Early Access Program](/security-copilot/faq-security-copilot.md).

+[Security Copilot](/security-copilot/microsoft-security-copilot.md) is a platform that brings together the power of AI and human expertise to help security teams respond to attacks faster and more effectively.
+Security Copilot is embedded in Microsoft 365 Defender to provide security teams with the capabilities to summarize incidents, analyze scripts and codes, use guided responses to resolve incidents, generate KQL queries, and create incident reports.

-This article provides an overview for users of the Security Copilot embedded experience in Microsoft 365 Defender, including steps to access, key capabilities, and links that detail these Security Copilot capabilities in Microsoft 365 Defender.
+This article provides an overview for users of the Security Copilot embedded experience in Microsoft 365 Defender, including steps to access, key capabilities, and links that detail these capabilities.

 ## Access Security Copilot in Microsoft 365 Defender